An open market order (MOO) is an order that is executed at the opening price of the day.

 Market-On-Open

-After-hours trading allows you to buy or sell stocks after the market closes, while pre-market operations take place in the hours before the market opens.
+After-hours trading takes place in the hours after the stock market closes, while pre-market operations take place in the hours before it opens.
 Depending on the foreign exchange market, there may be different rules for trading outside business hours than for normal business hours.
 Most brokerage firms require customers to accept the Electronic Communication Network (ECN) user agreement before performing operations after business hours.
 ECN electronically pairs buyers and sellers to execute limited orders.

 Leave a Comment